 Admissions & Entitlements Team, County Hall, Taunton, Somerset, TA1 4DY.

 12.00-12.30 Key stage 1 first sitting, 12.30-1pm key stage 2 second sitting.

 All children arriving late to school must report to the office.

 Anyone arriving after 9.20 will be recorded on SIMs as ‘late’.

 In an effort to promote healthy eating, we only allow fruit, vegetables and healthy cereal bars to be brought into school for morning playtime.
-Children in Key Stage 1 receive a free piece of fruit each day.
+Children in Reception and Key Stage 1 receive a free piece of fruit each day.
 Milk is also available free of charge for under-fives.
 Parents of children over five who wish to pay for milk for their child can do so by contacting CoolMilk

 Parents should inform the school office by telephone by 9am if their child is absent from school and give the reason why.
 They should then send a note in on return to school stating the reason for absence.